 That said, many dividend growth investors argue the strategy is superior over the long-term with proper time devoted to stock research.
 Pure indexers say dividend growth is a loser’s game and also proclaim supremacy.

 Others say growth stocks are the best bet for beating the market.
-All parties can fervently defend their strategies with intelligent articles and data backing up their arguments.
-The best strategy for you is what you’re comfortable with.
+All parties can fervently defend their strategies and back up their arguments.
+But the best strategy for you is what you’re comfortable with.

 These accounts mostly hold equity index funds and ETFs, but also a few individual stocks and a couple managed mutual funds.